Jcanno/ajax-fake/README.md

     })
     if (matchedItem) {
       return {
+        // ajax-fake will simulate ajax request if matched is true
         matched: true,
         response: matchedItem.response,
+        // ajax-fake has intercepted request when mathced, we can also send a real request by sendRealXhr
+        // note that there are two requests with sendRealXhr true, one for simulate, another for real request
+        // the simulate one will not appear in Chrome Network panel, the real request is additional, we still handle request result with simulate one
+        // the option intents to make request more tricky
         sendRealXhr: true,
         status: 200,
         timeout: 2000,
       }
     } else {
       return {
+        // send real ajax request if not matched
         matched: false,
       }
     }
   },
 })

+// cancel ajax request intercept unFake()
 ```